ericmoritz/blog/content/wsdemo-results-v2.md

 ## My Conclusion

+This test shows the baseline overhead of the servers at ten thousand concurrent client connections.
+On physical hardware, save a few outliers, the frameworks did comparably well.

+Testing these on EC2 on the other hand, the story is much different.
-If you are deploying something on EC2 you will likely need to load balance your service to reach c10k on any of these servers.
-Even the leader in the EC2 benchmark (Erlang) reached what is probably unacceptable message latencies of > 1 second.
+All of the servers had wide deviations from the median.
+You will need to load balance your service in order to reach c10k on a m1.large EC2 instance.
+A single node using any platform will have trouble reaching c10k on a m1.large instance.
+Even the leader in the EC2 benchmark (Erlang) reached unacceptable message latencies of > 1 second.
+I am sure that there exists a instance type in EC2 that able to hit c10k on a single node but they will cost more than I am willing to spend on this test.

-It just goes to show you that you must test your assumptions and do some capacity planning.
-Hacking together a quick node.js prototype to throw on EC2 to show the boss how viable it is will likely end in pain (and maybe your job).
+The moral of this story is that you must test your assumptions and do some capacity planning.
+If you're tempted to stick that node.js prototype up on EC2 without load testing to show your boss that node.js scales; you are likely to have egg on your face and be out of a job.

 ## Code, Charts, Stats and Raw data